Chambeline-Nkah/chatbot/README.md

 This project implements a chatbot that is designed to provide relevant medical advice by understanding the patient's health-related questions.
 It uses a combination of;
 - BERT model for medical text classification
 - semantic search to find similar past responses.

-The chatbot processes the question, matches it to the most appropriate medical responses and delivers accuarate relevant information to the patient(user).
+The chatbot processes the question, matches it to the most appropriate medical responses and delivers accurate relevant information to the patient(user).

 ## Dataset
 The dataset used in this project is the [ChatDoctor](https://huggingface.co/datasets/wangrongsheng/HealthCareMagic-100k-en?row=35) dataset, which contains medical queries and their corresponding responses.
 This dataset contains 100,000 rows but just the first 15,000 were selected for this project.